Drug use in teens can harm the brain during critical stages of development. Talk to your teen about possible gateway drugs.

 - Show support: Support the decision-making capacity of your teen.
 Give them the tools to succeed and trust they will make the right decision.

 - Set a good example: Preventing drug misuse starts with you.
 Demanding a teen to abstain from drugs while you drink alcohol regularly will not work.
-Model what you are asking of your teen, and you can come to an agreement together.
+Model what you are asking of your teen and set a good example, and you can come to an agreement together.

 Warning Signs of Drug Use in Teens